junuIZEE/FOCP-Assignment-1-Drone-Delivery-Simulator/README.md

 # FOCP-Assignment-1-Drone-Delivery-Simulator
+# FOCP-Assignment-1-Drone-Delivery-Simulator
-Delivery Drone Simulator
+**Delivery Drone Simulator**

-1. Title and Team Information
+**1. Title and Team Information**

-Project Title: Delivery Drone Simulator
+**Project Title:** Delivery Drone Simulator

-Team Members & Roles:
+**Team Members & Roles:**

-Umayrah Masood Malik: Making a logical flowchart on which the code works and making a comprehensive readme.md on the GitHub repository.
+ - ***Umayrah Masood Malik:*** Making a logical flowchart on which the code works and making a comprehensive readme.md on the GitHub
+   repository.

-Bilal Ghazi:  Implementing the logic of the flowchart and writing non-modularized version of the code which would later be modified further.
+ - ***Bilal Ghazi:***  Implementing the logic of the flowchart and writing non-modularized version of the code which would later be
+   modified further.
 Will also be making the word document for the group assignment.

-Jyotish Kumar: Modularizing the code and adding arrays for better execution of the program, as well as using good programming practices and adding comments for better understanding.
+ - ***Jyotish Kumar:*** Modularizing the code and adding arrays for better execution of the program, as well as using good

-2. Overview
+   programming    practices and adding comments for better
+   understanding.

+**2. Overview**

 This program simulates a drone delivery system that performs multiple delivery runs while reacting dynamically to environmental conditions such as weather, obstacles, and battery usage.
 It models real world drone logistics challenges like:

-Delays due to rain;
+ - Delays due to rain;
-Route rerouting due to obstacles;
+ - Route rerouting due to obstacles;
-Battery management and return-to-base logic;
+ - Battery management and return-to-base logic;
-Randomized system malfunctions.
+ - Randomized system malfunctions.

 The simulator provides a visualized, step-by-step sequence of delivery outcomes and evaluates performance using a rating system based on successful, failed, and delayed deliveries.

-3. Program Design / Logic
+**3. Program Design / Logic**

  The functions Implemented are as follows:

-  random (int range, int base): Generates a random integer within the specified range.
+ - random (int range, int base): Generates a random integer within the specified range.

-  loading(int repetitions, int wait): Creates a visual delay using dots to simulate real-time waiting.
+ - loading(int repetitions, int wait): Creates a visual delay using dots to simulate real-time waiting.

-  get_starCount(int score): Calculates a performance rating (1–5 stars) based on final score.
+ - get_starCount(int score): Calculates a performance rating (1–5 stars)
+   based on final score.

-  display_performance(...): Displays delivery summary and performance metrics.
+ - display_performance(...): Displays delivery summary and performance metrics.

-  show_battery(int battery): Shows current drone battery percentage.
+ - show_battery(int battery): Shows current drone battery percentage.

-4. Logic Flow
+**4. Logic Flow**

 The user will start the simulation by pressing Enter.